Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 The 'Contact Us' link will provide users an opportunity to provide feedback and suggestions.

-It is designed to be responsive and accessible on a range of devices, making it easy to navigate for employees.

-## User Experience (UX)
+# User Experience (UX)

+-   ## Goals

+    -   ### Visitor Goals

+        The central target audience for Business Travel Guide is:
+        - All Employees
+        - All Contactors

+       User Goals are:
+      - View the site I am visiting on a map
+      - View the site amenities nearby

--   ### User stories
+-   ## User stories

-    -   #### Visitor Goals
+    -   #### Visitor Stories

-        1. As Visitor, I want to easily find out more about the area I am visiting e.g What Hotels, Restaurants and Attractions are in the vicinity
+        1. As Visitor, I want to easily find out more about the area I am visiting e.g what Hotels, Restaurants and Attractions are in the vicinity
         2. As Visitor, I want to be able to look for information from the Team managaging the Portal

--   ### Structure
-    -   #### Multi Image Carousal
-         -  By mousing over the Site Image the User instantly is shown the site information and location on map.
-The User can then move on to the next location and new details are loaded
-           -   The multi image carousal improves the user experience as it allow the user to view site information and location on map without scrolling down.
-       -   ### Design
+-   ## Design Choices

     -   #### Colour Scheme
         -   Color is fundamental in the way we express the Abbott brand.
-The color palette I used includes, Dark in the header and light in the footer of each page.
-The                   vibrant images in the Abbott Site carousal blend well with the background image.
+The color palette I used includes, Dark in the header & footer.
+The vibrant images for each Country         Card blend well with the background image.

     -   #### Typography.
-        -   The 'Josefin Sans' font is the main font used throughout the whole website with sans-serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-The 'Josefin Sans'gives the Site an unified appearance throughtout.
+        -   The 'Trebuchet MS' font is the main font used throughout the whole website.
+The 'Trebuchet MS'gives the Site an unified appearance throughtout.

     -   #### Imagery
-        -   I selected vibrant images for each Site in the carousal that work well with the background image.
+        -   I selected vibrant images for each Country that work well with the background image.

-*   ### Skeleton.
+-   ## Skeleton

     -   Index Page Wireframe - [View](Business-Travel-Guide_Lgr&Med_Devices.pdf)